dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide/user-guide.md

 1. In your Xcode project, go to **File --> AddPackages**.

-2. In the top-right section of the window, search "https://github.com/Dynamsoft/barcode-reader-spm" and "https://github.com/Dynamsoft/camera-enhancer-spm"
+2. In the top-right section of the window, search "https://github.com/Dynamsoft/barcode-reader-spm"

-3. Select `barcode-reader-spm` and `camera-enhancer-spm` then click **Add Package** to add the frameworks.
+3. Select `barcode-reader-spm` then click **Add Package**

+4. Check all the **xcframeworks** and add.

 ## Build Your First Application